-Atrium man lifts have low weight, which is why people use them indoors.
-Many kinds of flooring have weight restrictions, and heavier lifts can crack or harm these floors.
-The low weight of an atrium man lift means that they work well indoors.
-They are also popular for indoor jobs because they give you a high aerial work platform for spaces with high ceilings.
+Many indoor floors have weight restrictions, and heavier lifts can crack or harm these floors.
+However, the low weight of an atrium manlift means that they work well indoors.
+They’re also popular for indoor jobs because they give you a high aerial work platform for spaces with high ceilings.
 Atrium manlifts are commonly used for indoor renovation, construction, and maintenance projects.

 Folded up atrium manlifts are small enough to fit through doors.
-You can drive them through spaces that other lifts can’t negotiate.
-However, when you put the legs down, they take up more space.
-Remember that you can use the horizontal reach to get to many difficult spots.
+You can also drive them through spaces that other lifts can’t negotiate.
+However, keep in mind that when you put the legs down, they will take up slightly more space.